ASaiM/framework/README.md

 > $ docker ps # to obtain the id of the container
 > $ docker logs <container_id>
 > ```

+#### Workflows

+To access to the workflows, you need to connect with the admin user (username: `admin@galaxy.org`, password: `admin`).
+And you will have access to the workflows in the 'Workflow' section (Top panel)

+#### Databases

+1 database and 3 databases are automatically added to the Galaxy instance for MetaPhlAn2 and HUMAnN2 (if you ran the `docker exec <container_id> /usr/bin/download_tool_db` command).
+Sometimes the databases are not correctly seen by the tools.
+If it is the case, you need to force the connection between the tool and the database:

+- Connect with the admin user:
+    - username `admin@galaxy.org`
+    - password `admin`
+- Go to the 'Admin' section (Top panel)
+- Go to 'Local data' section (Left panel)
+- Click on `humann2_nucleotide_database`, `humann2_protein_database` or `metaphlan2_database` (depending on the database)
+- Click on the 'Reload button' on the top

+    The table must be filled

+If you want other databases for HUMAnN2, you can install them "manually":

+- Connect with the admin user:
+    - username `admin@galaxy.org`
+    - password `admin`
+- Go to the 'Admin' section (Top panel)
+- Go to 'Local data' section (Left panel)
+- Click on 'HUMAnN2 download' and choose the database you want to import

 ### Interactive session